 RADiation Effects Facility, JYFL

-The cyclotron used at JYFL is a versatile, sector-focused accelerator for producing beams from hydrogen to xenon.
+The cyclotron used at JYFL is a versatile, sector-focused accelerator, producing beams from hydrogen to xenon.
 The accelerator is equipped with three external ion sources.
 There are two electron cyclotron resonance (ECR) ion sources designed for high-charge-state heavy ions, and a multicusp ion source for intense beams of protons.

-For heavy ions, the maximum attainable energy can be determined using formula E=130q2/m [MeV], where q is the ion charge state and m is the mass in amu.
-The energy range for proton beams is from few MeVs up to ~60 MeV.
-The details of the heavy ion cocktails provided by the RADEF facility is here
+For heavy ions, the maximum attainable energy is 9.3 MeV/nucleon.
+The nominal energy range for proton beams is from a few MeVs up to ~60 MeV, although experimental beams down to 0.5 MeV can be obtained on request.
+Details on the heavy ion cocktails provided by RADEF can be found on this page.